Skip to main content

 Client Web UI (CWS)

-A web service running on Access Server which a user can access to obtain connection profiles and pre-configure OpenVPN Connect apps.
+A web portal hosted by Access Server that end users can access to download connection profiles and preconfigured OpenVPN Connect apps for supported platforms.

 Connection Profile